vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 on milk alone, performs at end of year śrāddha and donates five cows or garments with jars full of water; saves 100 ancestors and goes to Viṣṇuloka; KKV 443 (16th Şastivrata from Mat.
 101. 29-30 ); (2) from Cai. kr. pratipad; for seven days worship of seven groups of pitrs called Agniṣvātta, Barhisadah &c.; for a year or 12 years; HV II.
 505-506 (from Vi.
 Dh.
 III.
 157. 1-7, which is a Saptamūrtivrata ); (3) Vi.
 Dh.
 III.
 189. 1-5; (4) from Cai, kr.
 15; fast and śrāddha of seven groups of pitrs; for a year; HV II.
 255 from Viṣṇupurāṇa ); (5) on amāvāsyā offering to pitṛs of sesame and water in which kuśas are dipped and fast for performer; HV II.
 253 (from Var.); (6) worship of pitrs with pindas; homa with streams of ghee and fuel-sticks and curds, milk, food &c.; pitrs confer

 progeny, wealth, long life &c.; HV II.
 254 ( from Bhav.).
-Pipitaka-dvādasi-on Vai. śu.
+Pipitaka-dvādaśi-on Vai. śu.
 12; image of Kesaya should be

 bathed in cold water and worship with upacāras of gandha, flowers &c.; gift of four jars filled with water in the first year, of eight jars in the 2nd, of 12 jars in the 3rd year and of 16 jars in the 4th; dakṣiṇā of gold; so named after a brāhmaṇa called Pipitaka; VKV 19-20, VKK 252-258, TT 114.